defenseunicorns/uds-common/docs/uds-packages/README.md

+> [!WARNING]
+> This document has been deprecated and is no longer maintained.
+Visit the new Package Overview [here](https://docs.defenseunicorns.com/core/how-to-guides/packaging-applications/overview/).

 # Quick Start - UDS Packages

 This Quick Start is intended to provide the most concise and direct path for creating a UDS package.